erikbaxstrom/nts-1-buddy/README.md

 - Use MIDI to "blink" a CC over UART
 - Maybe, if I'm feeling like it: Breadboard a pot, read value and map to midi cc

-# Minimum Viable Product Phase
+# Minimum Viable Product Phase -- Complete

 ## Hardware